- Maritime Services

 Cruising has fast become a favourite holiday among South Africans - every year more and more take advantage of cruise ships visiting the South African coast.

-Cruise News & Reviews - Click Here
+For latest Cruise News & Reviews -- Click Here

 -----------------------------------------------------

-Apart from cruising between local ports or to Mauritius South Africans can also make use of numerous fly/cruise options that enable you to join cruise ships in the Mediterranean, the Caribbean, Alaskan waters, the Baltic, South East Asia or any of the other exotic and exciting destinations that are available.
+Apart from cruising between local ports or to Mauritius and Madagascar, South Africans can also make use of numerous fly/cruise options that enable you to join cruise ships in the Mediterranean, the Caribbean, Alaskan waters, the Baltic, South East Asia or any of the other exotic and exciting destinations that are available.
 Many of these work out costing much less than one might expect.